MOTHERHOOD on your terms, your time

-Fertility Specialists of Texas has a proven track record of success in IVF and in the area of egg freezing.
+Fertility Specialists of Texas has a proven track record of success in IVF and in the area of egg freezing or Oocyte Cryopreservation.
 Fertility Specialists of Texas is one of the first fertility practices in North Texas to enable a patient to achieve a pregnancy and resultant live birth using this process.

 As a premier program with a dedicated medical team that is at the forefront in preserving fertility along with one of the most highly-respected certified embryology laboratories in the nation, we are uniquely qualified to offer the latest treatments in fertility preservation that give our patients hope and safeguard their fertility so they can build a family when the time is right.